thania-abrahams/cypress-testing/README.md

 </div>
 <br />

 ## cypress/support/commands.js

 Write custom commands as shown in the image on line 73.
 Imports for various plugins/libraries as instructed per documentation.

 ## cypress/support/e2e.js

 Imports for various plugins/libraries [related to e2e tests] as instructed per documentation.

 ## cypress/support/exceptions.js

 Block of code to bypass CORS error

 ## cypress/support/utils.js

-I created this directory for my viewport configuration when testing mobile vs desktop.
-Below is a function that checks if the viewport is less then the mobile viewport I configured in the ```cypress.config.js``` file.
+I created this file for my viewport configuration when testing mobile vs desktop.
+Below is a function that checks if the viewport is less then the mobile viewport I configured in the `cypress.config.js` file.

 <br />
 <div align="center">
   <img src="https://github.com/thania-abrahams/cypress-testing/blob/main/readme-images/viewport-utils.png" width="750" title="configuration file" />
 </div>
 <br />

 This file is also where I am able to configure the default viewport width.